4strid/nekodb/README.md

 If we did not omit the \_id field, it could be coerced back into a reference and could be saved after modifications.

+You cannot call `saveRefs` after performing a partial join; in fact, an error will be thrown if you attempt to do so.

 ## Updating models

 Updating is performed by first finding the model(s) to modify and then, since the `find` methods